 - Anandamide - The name is taken from the Sanskrit word ananda, which means “bliss, delight“.

-- Oxytocin - It is also called as the "love hormone" and is derived from the Greek word "quick birth".
+- Oxytocin - It is derived from the Greek word "quick birth" and is also called the "love hormone".
 It promotes trust and security and helps produce flow's fabled afterglow.

-Taken together, these neurochemical changes in the brain provides us with performance-enhancing, pleasure-inducing chemicals.
+Taken together, these neurochemical changes in the brain provide us with performance-enhancing, pleasure-inducing chemicals.
 Read more about these Neurochemicals in Flow State.

 How to Tap into the Flow State using Physical Movements